msg-CareerPaths/csharp-training/chapters/302-publish-to-github.md

 **Exercise**:

-You can use using this sample [here](https://github.com/msg-CareerPaths/csharp-training/tree/main/resources/code/startup_project), as starting point for your project, or you can use the project you've made in the previuos chapter and import files from the sample.
+You can use this sample [here](https://github.com/msg-CareerPaths/csharp-training/tree/main/resources/code/startup_project), as starting point for your project, or you can use the project you've made in the previuos chapter and import files from the sample.
 From Visual Studio, follow this steps :